Healthier Buildings Series: Advanced Economizer Controls and Ventilation

 "Transmission of SARS-CoV-2 through the air is sufficiently likely that airborne exposure to the virus should be controlled.
 Changes to building operations, including the operation of heating, ventilating, and air-conditioning systems, can reduce airborne exposures," — ASHRAE Epidemic Task Force.

 Among the recommendations ASHRAE offers up to mitigate this risk is opening OA dampers as far as system capacity will allow and disabling demand-control ventilation for the highest ratio of OA as possible.
-For detailed descriptions on recommended control sequences and how to implement them efficiently, please reference our previous Healthier Buildings webcast episode recaps.
+For detailed descriptions on recommended control sequences and how to implement them efficiently, please reference previous Healthier Buildings webcast series installments.

 On the Roof with Matt Blount